SOUNDS-RESEARCH/riecovest/docs/source/index.rst

 License
 =======
 The software is distributed under the MIT license.
 See the LICENSE file for more information.
-If you use this software in your research, please cite the following paper
+If you use this software in your research, please cite the following paper: J. Brunnström, M. Moonen, and F. Elvander, “Robust signal and noise covariance matrix estimation using Riemannian optimization,” presented at the European Signal Processing Conference (EUSIPCO), Lyon, France, Aug.
+2024.
+[Online].
+Available: https://eurasip.org/Proceedings/Eusipco/Eusipco2024/pdfs/0000291.pdf

 Acknowledgements
 ================